Fans Have Some Wild Theories About Selena Gomez's Blue Nails

 Advertisement

-Our favorite suggestion: A fan on Twitter predicted that not only is Justin Bieber's new blue Jeep a symbol for his relationship with Gomez, but Gomez also went ahead and painted her nails the same exact color in honor of their love.
+Our favourite suggestion: A fan on Twitter predicted that not only is Justin Bieber's new blue Jeep a symbol for his relationship with Gomez, but Gomez also went ahead and painted her nails the same exact colour in honour of their love.
 Aww.
 Baskin Champion, who?

 Some people think Justin change his car color blue.
 Selena have her hand nail blue now.
 Maybe because Selena nail color same matches his car pic.twitter.com/37ZQQLDQKc pic.twitter.com/mozc8jHO9U— cynthia (@CCynthiavergara) March 18, 2018

-Speaking of Baskin (Robbins), perhaps the candy-colored coat of polish is actually inspired by her favorite ice cream flavor — Wild 'n Reckless, maybe?
+Speaking of Baskin (Robbins), perhaps the candy-coloured coat of polish is actually inspired by her favourite ice cream flavour — Wild 'n Reckless, maybe?

 Advertisement